PrathameshAnkaram/Diversification-Classic/README.md

 2. Navigate to the project directory: cd Diversification-Classic

-3. Install required Python packages: pip install -r requirements.txt

-4. Open the Jupyter notebooks in the src/ directory to view the analysis: jupyter notebook
+3. Open the Jupyter notebooks in the src/ directory to view the analysis: jupyter notebook

 # Usage